diegotty/obsidian_vault/year 3, semester 1/multicore/03 - MPI.md

 ---
 related to:
 created: 2025-03-02T17:41
-updated: 2025-10-22T11:24
+updated: 2025-10-22T15:13
 completed: false
 ---
 # introduction
-MPI is a library used by distributed-memory systems it used the **SPMD** ((**single-program multiple-data**) parallel programming computing model, where one program is compiled and it gets executed by multiple processes. we use if-else statements to specify what each process must do (similarly to what happens when you fork a process)
+MPI is a library used by distributed-memory systems it uses the **SPMD** ((**single-program multiple-data**) parallel programming computing model, where one program is compiled and it gets executed by multiple processes. we use if-else statements to specify what each process must do (similarly to what happens when you fork a process)
  - as the systems are distributed-memory, communications happen through message passing